yourniceshot/project11-webpack/README.md

 ## Description
 This project was made to test and improve my skills in using Java Script, terminal, github and webpack.
 It represents one-page website with server binding, in which user can add new cards or delete some, change avatar, name or description, put or remove likes.
 All files are build together with webpack technology.
-I refactored my code by using ES6 modules ad well.
+I refactored my code by using ES6 modules as well.
 ## Technologies
 HTML, CSS, JS, Git, GitHub, webpack, ES6 modules.